 So you have found your dream bike?
 Before you close the deal, make sure you know the history.
 If you are buying from a dealership, they are likely to have all the history available for you.
 However, if you are going through a private seller, you may have to check them out yourself.
 A good owner will keep the records but if this is not the case, you can get a motorcycle vehicle history to find out whether the bike is stolen, has been recalled, or has a clean title.

 Transporting Your Bike

 Once you have paid and signed for the purchase, it is time to transport your motorcycle back to you.
-The idea of transporting a motorcycle may seem intimidating at first, but motorcycles are actually among the easiest items to ship.
+The idea of transporting or even parking in London with a motorcycle may seem intimidating at first, but motorcycles are actually among the easiest items to ship.
 There are a few shipping methods available and the two most common motorcycle shipping options are open transport and closed transport.

 Open transport involves transporting a motorcycle without an enclosed trailer.
 Some examples include using open trailers, hitch mounts, flatbeds or simply loading the bike onto a truck bed using ramps and lifts.
 This option is cheaper.

 Enclosed transport is the much safer option for transporting a bike.
 The vehicle is completely enclosed during its transfer from Point A to Point B and is protected against debris or elements.
 There is no reason to worry about it being damaged, stolen, or scratched up during transport.

 There are many motorcycle transport companies willing to provide you with their service.
 Finding the right one for you can often seem to be rather daunting because of the number of options available.
 Here is where Shiply, an online shipping marketplace platform can help.
 It has a list of rated shipping companies on its platform to offer you the services that you required.
 Just fill up a simple form online with the required details and you can begin to receive quotes from shipping services within minutes.
 These transport services are specially trained to transport motorcycles safely.